This resource is using open-source code maintained in github (see the quick-start-guide section) and available for download from NGC

 The nnU-Net allows training two types of networks: 2D U-Net and 3D U-Net to perform semantic segmentation of 2D or 3D images, with high accuracy and performance.

 The following figure shows the architecture of the 3D U-Net model and its different components.
-U-Net is composed of a contractive and an expanding path, that aims at building a bottleneck in its centermost part through a combination of convolution, instance norm and leaky relu operations.
+U-Net is composed of a contractive and an expanding path, that aims at building a bottleneck in its centermost part through a combination of convolution, instance norm, and leaky ReLU operations.
 After this bottleneck, the image is reconstructed through a combination of convolutions and upsampling.
-Skip connections are added with the goal of helping the backward flow of gradients in order to improve the training.
+Skip connections are added with the goal of helping the backward flow of gradients to improve the training.

 Figure 1: The 3D U-Net architecture

 All convolution blocks in U-Net in both encoder and decoder are using two convolution layers followed by instance normalization and a leaky ReLU nonlinearity.
-For downsampling we are using stride convolution whereas transposed convolution for upsampling.
+For downsampling, we are using stride convolution whereas transposed convolution is used for upsampling.

 Used data augmentation: crop with oversampling the foreground class, mirroring, zoom, Gaussian noise, Gaussian blur, brightness.